 - Reduce comprehensive car insurance: If you have an older car, consider removing collision coverage or comprehensive coverage.
 Just make sure you have the money to replace the vehicle if something happens.
 Not every state requires you to carry personal injury protection, either.
 Play with the plans to see what works for your financial situation.

 - Increase deductibles: If you have some money in your savings, you can increase the deductible to lower the premium.

 - Maintain a good credit score: This is an automatic way to get bigger savings.

 - Look for low-income car insurance: Some states have government-sponsored programs that help low-income families afford car insurance.
 While not everyone qualifies, it might be something to look into if you are struggling to make ends meet.

-- Shop: Don’t just go with the first company you land on.
+- Shop: Don’t necessarily go with the first company you find.
 Instead, shop around.
-Each insurance company will have its own car insurance discounts and rates.
+Each company has different car insurance discounts and rates.

 Cheap Monthly Car Insurance